Saint Mary's Square: Memorial plaque

 A memorial plaque in dedication to the Americans of Chinese ancestry who gave their lives for America in World Wars I and II.
 Reads, "We Salute these Americans of Chinese Ancestry who gave their lives for America in World Wars I and II".

 Other points of note

-A gingko biloba tree planted in March 2017, honors Chinatown activist Rose Pak.
+A ginkgo biloba tree planted in March 2017, honors Chinatown activist Rose Pak.

 St. Mary's Square includes the former location of the Kong Chow Temple.